 This field study was conducted 5-18 March 2019 in an abandoned and regenerating pasture on the southern side of Te Pākeka/Maud Island, New Zealand (41°02′S, 173°54′E), a 309-ha scientific reserve free of alien predators (e.g., rodents Mus and Rattus spp. and stoats Mustela erminea) (see Kelly and Gwynne 2023b; Kelly and Gwynne 2023a for details).

 Adult giant weta were hand-collected by scanning the open ground and pastures at night.
 A 0.35 g radio transmitter (Pip Ag337; Lotek, Newmarket, Canada) was affixed to the pronotum with cyanoacrylate glue while ensuring that the antenna pointed backwards (McIntyre 2001; Kelly et al. 2008).
 Transmitters represent 3.83% and 1.74% of male and female body mass, respectively.
 Weta were released at their point of capture.
-I used radio telemetry to locate radio-tagged weta each day.
+I used radio telemetry to locate radio-tagged weta once each day while in their diurnal refuge.
 When located I noted whether the radio-tagged weta was paired with an opposite-sex individual.
 I then placed a field flag at the location point and measured the distance in meters between the current flag and the one from the previous day using a 50-m fibreglass tape measure.
 This straight-line distance is assumed to be the distance travelled by the tagged weta the previous night.
-The nightly travel distance was repeatedly measured 7.44 ± 0.56 (n = 16) times for females and 5.76 ± 0.45 (n = 16) times for males.
+The nightly travel distance was repeatedly measured 7.44 ± 0.56 (n = 16) times, on average, for females and 5.76 ± 0.45 (n = 16) times for males.
+Females and males were observed a total of 127 and 108 times, respectively (see electronic supplementary material, figure S1).

 I calculated mating success by dividing the total number of times that an individual was found paired with an opposite-sex conspecific by the total number of times they were located.